como-montar-un-servidor-web-apache-en-raspberry-pi

 Now we access the ‘localhost’ path from a web browser.
 If everything went correctly, we will see our sample ‘Hello world’ web page.

 Congratulations, you have correctly configured Apache on your Raspberry Pi!
-In the next post, we will see how to implement virtual environments in Apache.
+In the next post, we will see how to implement virtual hosts in Apache.